fiatinsight/fiat_notifications/README.md

 # Fiat Notifications

-This gem is designed to be used by Fiat Insight developers on Rails projects that need to handle notifications.
+This gem is designed to be used by Fiat Insight developers on Rails projects that need to handle complex notifications.
+It allows you to offload notification creation to highly configurable background jobs, including email and SMS delivery.
+It also provides resources for managing flexible, granular notification preferences.

 ## Installation